-- Article 29 (1) A review committee is hereby established within the JLSC to deliberate on matters that should be decided on regarding the administration of the JLSC's services, with particular attention to the characteristics of attorneys' and legal specialists' professional duties. - (2) The president appoints the following persons (but only persons who are not also the officers and employees of the JLSC) as members of the review committee (hereinafter referred to as "committee members" in this Article): - (i) one judge recommended by the Supreme Court; - (ii) one public prosecutor recommended by the Prosecutor-General; - (iii) two attorneys recommended by the president of the Japan Federation of Bar Associations; - (iv) five persons of excellent insight. - (3) The term of office of a committee member is two years. - (4) The proviso of Article 25; Article 26, paragraph (2); Article 27; and Article 28 of this Act; and Article 21, paragraph (4) of the Act on General Rules for IAAs as applied mutatis mutandis apply mutatis mutandis to committee members. - (5) If a committee member becomes an officer or employee of the JLSC or loses the qualification provided for in paragraph (2), items (i) through (iii), the president must dismiss that committee member. - (6) Prior to dismissing a committee member who is a judge, public prosecutor, or attorney pursuant to Article 26, paragraph (2) as applied mutatis mutandis pursuant to paragraph (4), the president must hear the opinion of the Supreme Court, the Prosecutor-General, or the president of the Japan Federation of Bar Associations. - (7) Having dismissed a committee member who is a judge, public prosecutor, or attorney pursuant to Article 26, paragraph (2) as applied mutatis mutandis pursuant to paragraph (4), the president must notify the Supreme Court, the Prosecutor-General, or the president of the Japan Federation of Bar Associations of this without delay. - (8) The review committee must pass a resolution before the president undertakes to reach a decision on the following: - (i) the particulars of the measures that will be taken if a complaint is filed concerning the handling of a legal service by a contract attorney or other legal service provider (meaning an attorney, legal professional corporation, or legal specialist that is under contract with the JLSC to handle other persons' legal matters in connection with the JLSC services prescribed in the following Article; the same applies hereinafter), and of other measures that will be taken against a contract attorney or other legal services provider based on such a contract (excluding what is determined by the review
+- Article 29 (1) A review committee is hereby established within the JLSC to deliberate on matters that should be decided on regarding the administration of the JLSC's services, with particular attention to the characteristics of attorneys' and legal experts' professional duties. - (2) The president appoints the following persons (only persons who are not the officers or employees of the JLSC) as members of the review committee (referred to below as "committee members" in this Article): - (i) one judge recommended by the Supreme Court; - (ii) one public prosecutor recommended by the Prosecutor-General; - (iii) two attorneys recommended by the president of the Japan Federation of Bar Associations; and - (iv) five persons of excellent insight. - (3) The term of office of a committee member is two years. - (4) The proviso of Article 25; Article 26, paragraph (2); Article 27; and Article 28 of this Act; and Article 21, paragraph (4) of the Act on General Rules for IAAs as applied mutatis mutandis apply mutatis mutandis to committee members. - (5) If a committee member becomes an officer or employee of the JLSC or loses the qualification provided for in paragraph (2), items (i) through (iii), the president must dismiss that committee member. - (6) When dismissing a committee member who is a judge, public prosecutor, or attorney pursuant to Article 26, paragraph (2) as applied mutatis mutandis pursuant to paragraph (4), the president must hear the opinion of the Supreme Court, the Prosecutor-General, or the president of the Japan Federation of Bar Associations in advance. - (7) Having dismissed a committee member who is a judge, public prosecutor, or attorney pursuant to Article 26, paragraph (2) as applied mutatis mutandis pursuant to paragraph (4), the president must notify the Supreme Court, the Prosecutor-General, or the president of the Japan Federation of Bar Associations of this without delay. - (8) The review committee must pass a resolution before the president tries to reach a decision on the following: - (i) matters concerning the measures that will be taken if a complaint is filed concerning the handling of a legal service by a contract attorney or other legal services provider (meaning an attorney, legal professional corporation, attorney / registered foreign lawyer joint corporation, or related legal expert that is under contract with the JLSC to handle other persons' legal matters in connection with the JLSC operations prescribed in the following Article; the same applies below), and other measures that will be taken against a contract attorney or other legal services provider based on the contract

-- committee to be a minor matter not to requiring a resolution of the review committee); - (ii) the particulars of the preparation and revision of the rules on the handling of legal services provided for in Article 35, paragraph (1). - (9) The review committee has a chairperson decided upon by the committee members, who choose that chairperson from among themselves. - (10) The chairperson presides over the review committee.
+- (excluding what is determined in advance by the review committee to be a minor matter not requiring a resolution of the review committee); - (ii) matters of the preparation and revision of the rules for handling of legal services provided for in Article 35, paragraph (1). - (9) The review committee has a chairperson decided upon by the committee members, who choose that chairperson from among themselves. - (10) The chairperson presides over the review committee.